 Where Cedar Key and Crystal River offer residents a location that is right on the Gulf of Mexico, Dunnellon can offer a calm historic community that is located along the beautiful Rainbow and Withlacoochee Rivers.
-The combination of these two rivers make this an ideal location for people who love to kayak or canoe.
+The combination of these two rivers makes this an ideal location for people who love to kayak or canoe.
 While Dunnellon is the furthest inland portion of the Nature Coast, it is still only a 20-minute drive from Crystal River.

 Nature Coast Area Retirement Options

-Located in the heart of the Nature Coast, the Villages of Citrus Hills is a Florida Retirement Community with single family homes and maintenance free villas that have been built with today’s demanding baby-boomer in mind.
+Located in the heart of the Nature Coast, the Villages of Citrus Hills is a Florida Retirement Community with single-family homes and maintenance-free villas that have been built with today’s demanding baby-boomer in mind.
 But what makes the promise of Florida Retirement in the Villages of Citrus Hills truly come together for today’s new breed of active adult retiree is its extraordinary collection of world-class community country club amenities and extensive social activities.
 Villages of Citrus Hills offers a variety of home styles and neighborhoods to choose from.

 Sound like what you're looking for?
 Fill out this form to receive more info.:

-If you are looking for a laid back lifestyle surrounded by plenty of outdoor activities and opportunities to observe local wildlife, Florida’s Nature Coast might be the perfect place for you to retire, but the best way to know for sure is to actually experience it!
+If you are looking for a laid-back lifestyle surrounded by plenty of outdoor activities and opportunities to observe local wildlife, Florida’s Nature Coast might be the perfect place for you to retire, but the best way to know for sure is to actually experience it!